 Tonsillitis symptoms usually improve after a few days and go away within a week.

-When to see a doctor about tonsillitis
+Does your child need to see a doctor about tonsillitis?

 You should take your child to see a GP if your child:

 - refuses to drink fluids

 - complains of an intense headache

 - has trouble breathing or swallowing his saliva